 Career Services will compile all paperwork, remove student names and ID numbers, and distribute to members of the selection committee.

-The Summer Funding Selection Committee is comprised of faculty and staff.
-The committee members will review applications against a rubric (see attached).
+The Summer Funding Selection Committee is comprised of faculty, staff, and alumni.
+The committee members will review applications against a rubric (see below).
 Every application will be reviewed by three separate readers.
 Scores will be aggregated and candidates ranked accordingly.
 Funding will be disbursed to the highest ranked eligible candidates, and is not available to all applicants.

 The Committee will evaluate applications on the following criteria:

-- Clarity of learning objectives (was applicant able to clearly define potential takeaways from the internship?).
+- Clarity of learning objectives: Was applicant able to clearly define and articulate potential takeaways from his/her summer experience?

-- The student provided compelling rationale as to why this experience is critical to his/her career development as compared with a similar experience that is more convenient or with fewer associated expenses (closer to home, in a paid position, etc.)?
+- Compelling articulation of why: The applicant provided compelling rationale as to why these types of experiences would be critical to his/her career development as compared with similar experiences that are more convenient or that hold fewer associated expenses (e.g. one that is closer to home, a paid position, etc.).

-- For international internships, evidence of research and/or understanding of cultural dynamics, and the maturity to be able to successfully navigate a new culture.
+- Familiarization, travel savvy, and maturity: The applicant demonstrates evidence of research and understanding of industry-based, organizational, geographic, and/or cultural dynamics, as well as the maturity to successfully navigate a new environment.